unitaryfund/mitiq/docs/source/examples/simple-landscape-braket.md

 # Using ZNE to compute the energy landscape of a variational circuit with Braket

-This tutorial shows an example in which the energy landscape for a two-qubit variational circuit is explored with and without error mitigation, using Braket as our frontend.
+This tutorial shows an example in which the energy landscape for a two-qubit variational circuit is explored with and without error mitigation, using Amazon's [Braket](https://amazon-braket-sdk-python.readthedocs.io/en/latest/) as our frontend.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt